Access Keys:

 Sixth Form

-The majority of pupils study four subjects at AS level in Year 13 (or a combination of As subjects and BTECs) and three subjects at A2 level in Year 14.
+The majority of pupils study four subjects at AS level in Year 13 and three subjects at A2 level in Year 14.
 The following subjects are offered:

 Art & Design